 Clint ISD Cuts Ribbon on Two New School Renovations

-History is being made with two schools in the Clint Independent School District that are taking the first tangible steps in the district to embrace 21st Century learning.
+History is being made with two schools in the Clint Independent School District taking the first tangible steps in the district to embrace 21st Century learning.
 The W.D.
-Surratt and Carroll T. Welch Elementary Schools held ribbon cuttings on May 19, to celebrate the future openings of their new 21C additions.
+Surratt and Carroll T. Welch Elementary Schools held ribbon cuttings on May 19 to celebrate the future openings of their new 21C additions.
 They are the first in Clint ISD to have a 21st Century classroom environment.
-This allows more hands-on, collaborative work with fellow classmates and various teachers.
+This allows more hands-on, collaborative work with classmates and various teachers.

-Hector De Santiago, architect with Parkhill, Smith & Cooper, said schools in the El Paso region are embracing this new building style.
+Hector De Santiago, a Principal and architect with Parkhill, said schools in the El Paso region are embracing this new building style.

 Melissa Williams, principal of W.D.
 Surratt Elementary, said she was really excited about the open space, which was very conducive to blended learning.

-“I liked having movable walls, movable windows, groups and classes that could collaborate with each other, so we could have a mixture of grouping,” she said.
+“I liked having movable walls, movable windows, groups, and classes that could collaborate with each other, so we could have a mixture of grouping,” she said.
 “I was most excited about the great open spaces that we have here.
 The architects were really responsive.
-They were really receptive, we talked about the whiteboards, that was a big one for us, and the movable walls were key.
-“The great thing is that can actually have the teacher merge her class with the class from across the hall and can have classes in the hallway.”
+They were really receptive.
+We talked about the whiteboards.
+Those were a big thing for us, and the movable walls were key.
+“The great thing is that we can actually have the teacher merge her class with the class from across the hall and have classes together.”